dingxin-tech/presto-alibaba-maxcompute-connector/README.md

 ```

 Replace `<Your MaxCompute Project Name>`, `<Your Alibaba Cloud Access ID>`, `<Your Alibaba Cloud Access Key>`, `<Your MaxCompute Service Endpoint>`,
-and `<Your MaxCompute Exclusive Resource Group Name>` with the actual values for your MaxCompute environment.
+and `<Your MaxCompute Exclusive Resource Group Name>` with the values for your MaxCompute environment.

 ### Accessing Multiple MaxCompute Projects